alphagov/govuk-developer-docs/source/manual/dns.html.md

 - `gov.uk.` is a top-level domain so it cannot contain a CNAME record (see [RFC 1912 section 2.4](https://tools.ietf.org/html/rfc1912#section-2.4)).
   Instead, it contains A records that point to anycast IP addresses for our CDN provider.
-- `www.gov.uk.` is a CNAME to `www-cdn.production.govuk.service.gov.uk.`, which means that we do not need to make a request to Jisc if we want to change CDN providers.
+- `www.gov.uk.` is a CNAME to `www-cdn.production.govuk.service.gov.uk.`, which means we do not need to make a request to Jisc if we want to change CDN providers.
 Just change where the CNAME points to.